zurotzu/8p/README.md

 # 8p

-A ncurses-based command-line player for 8tracks.com.
+An ncurses-based command-line player for 8tracks.com.

 ## Dependencies